Academic integrity breaches: responding to an allegation

 Major breaches of academic integrity

-If you are suspected of a major breach, this will be investigated by your faculty’s Educational Integrity Coordinator (EIC).
-You will be notified of the allegation through your student dashboard.
+If you are suspected of a major breach, this will be investigated by your faculty’s EIC.
+You will be notified of the allegation through your dashboard on Sydney Student.
 You will be asked to respond before any decision is made.

 Major breaches include: